 Economic, emotional, and space limitations or changes in lifestyle also may cause an owner to consider euthanasia for their pet.
 However, in these cases, opportunities to rehome the pet or place them with a rehoming agency should be pursued prior to opting for euthanasia.
 Euthanasia of healthy pets should be considered only when alternatives are not available.

 How do I tell my family?

 While you may not have openly discussed the issue of euthanasia with your family, they may already be aware of a pet’s problems.
-You should review with them the information you have received from your veterinarian.
-Long-term medical care can be a burden that you and your family may be unable to bear emotionally or finan¬cially, and this should be discussed openly and honestly.
+Review with them the information you have received from your veterinarian.
+Long-term medical care can be a burden that you and your family may be unable to bear emotionally or financially, and this should be discussed openly and honestly.
 Encourage family members to express their thoughts and feelings.
 Even if you have reached a decision, it is important that family members, especially children, have their thoughts and feelings considered.

 Children have special relationships with their pets and should not be excluded from the decision-making process because they might seem too young to understand.
 Preventing children from participating in the discussion may only complicate and prolong their grief process.
 Children respect straightforward, truthful, and simple answers.
 If they are prepared adequately, children usually are able to accept a pet’s death.